hirak99/yabsnap/README.md

 the console. \
 The script must be stored and executed to perform the rollback operation.

-For certain recovery environments, volumes may be mounted in non-standard locations.
-Use `--live-subvol-map SUBVOL_MAP` to override automatic detection of mount-point-to-subvolume mappings. `SUBVOL_MAP` must be in the form `"MOUNT_DIR:SUBVOL_NAME ..."`.
-It may contain multiple mappings delimited by spaces.
-Example: `--live-subvol-map "/:@ /home:@home"`.
-To confirm the mapping was applied, look for the corresponding comment in the generated script.
+**`... --live-subvol-map SUBVOL_MAP`**

+By default, rollback detects mount points using '/etc/mtab'.
+However, for certain recovery environments (such as `grub-btrfs`), that may not work.
+In such cases, you can use `--live-subvol-map SUBVOL_MAP` to specify mount-point-to-subvolume mappings.

+`SUBVOL_MAP` must be of the formt `"MOUNT_DIR:SUBVOL_NAME ..."`,
+where you provide the current mount points and their corresponding subvolumes.
+The device name will be auto-detected from the snapshot location.
+Multiple mappings can be separated by spaces.
+For example:
+`--live-subvol-map "/:@ /home:@home"`.

+Note that the subvolumes should exist in the snapshot or recovery environment for the rollback to work as expected.

+The generated script will include a comment when `--live-subvol-map` is used.

 ### `yabsnap rollback PATH|TIMESTAMP [--live-subvol-map SUBVOL_MAP] [--noconfirm]`